Spectrewolf8/Ascii-Nova-Ascii-video-renderer-and-player/README.md

 # ASCII Nova - Real-Time ASCII Video Player

-**ASCII Nova** is an innovative tool that converts video frames into ASCII art in real-time and provides an interactive video playback experience with a graphical user interface.
+**ASCII Nova** being a hobby project is an innovative tool that converts video frames into ASCII art in real-time and provides an interactive video playback experience with a graphical user interface.
 This project demonstrates the use of computer vision, image processing, and GUI development in Python.

 ## Project Overview